tvdboom/ATOM/README.md

 	Minimum value of the Pearson correlation cofficient to identify correlated features.
 * **boxplot(i=-1, figsize, filename=None)**
 Make a boxplot of the results of the cross-validation.
 Only after the class is fitted.
-	+ i, int, optional (default=last iteration)
+	+ i, int, optional (default=-1)
-	Number of iteration of the successive_halving to plot.
+	Number of iteration of the successive_halving to plot. i=-1 indicates the last step.
 	+ figsize, 2d-tuple, otional (default=dependent on # of models)
 	+ filename: string, optional (default=None)
 	Name of the file when saved.
 None to not save anything.